Seto53/ChessUnity/README.md

 # ChessUnity
-A chess game made in Unity with an nngine
+A chess game made in Unity with an engine

+Players supported: human, engine and random